Home Courses Enroll FAQ About

 • Simplified work flow - When you are ready to edit, just take the card and plug it into your computer.
 Each shot is in the form of a file, so you transfer the files as you would any computer file.
 There is no "capturing" of video, which is time consuming.

-• Multi format - Perhaps the most amazing aspect of storage cards is that they can record any format as long as the camera supports it and the card has a large enough memory.
-Current cameras can record Mini DV through DVC Pro 50.
+• Multi format - Perhaps the most amazing aspect of memory cards is that they can record any format as long as the camera supports it and the card has a large enough memory.

 Standard vs. High Definition (HD)